Y-Flying9264/jei-mono-vo-lab/README.md

 3. Hartley R., Zisserman A. *Multiple View Geometry in Computer Vision*.
 Cambridge University Press, 2nd ed., 2003.
 4. Kaehler A., Bradski G. *Learning OpenCV 3: Computer Vision in C++ with the OpenCV Library*.
 O’Reilly Media, 2016.
 5. OpenAI.
 ChatGPT (GPT-5.1 Thinking), large language model assistant, accessed November 2025.
 Available at: https://chat.openai.com/
+[This report benefited from the assistance of OpenAI’s ChatGPT (model: GPT-5.1 Thinking), which was used as a writing and coding assistant for language polishing and structuring.]